A Troublesome Inheritance: Genes, Race, and Human History

-Caucasians and East Asians both have light skin but this quality developed independently in both populations who ancestors possibly separated 30,000 years ago.
+Caucasians and East Asians both have light skin, but this quality developed independently in both populations whose ancestors possibly separated 30,000 years ago.

 Genetics supports the division of humans into five continental races: Africans, East Asians, Caucasians, American Indians, and Australian aborigines.
 Genetics can also recognize smaller groupings such as ethnicities within the continental races and populations in which admixture took place.

 Population genetic studies have repeatedly supported the apportionment of human diversity to clusters that correspond to continental races based on single-nucleotide repeats (SNPs) and tandem repeats, both of which are neutral variations ignored by natural selection.
 Evidence of natural selection at the regional level can also been seen in the genes for brain function, skin color, diet, and disease resistance.